Home Office Deductions

-You may deduct property that meets the following two requirements:
+You may deduct property for business use that meets the following two requirements:

 - Is used for the convenience of your employer and

 - Is a required condition of your employment.

 Note: You cannot take any depreciation or section 179 deduction for listed property without adequate records.